This list was first published in 2014, and has been updated to include Beck’s latest music.

 Released a week before Mellow Gold, on a label associated with the L.A. punk zine Flipside, this album delivers on its title’s promise: It’s a sliced and diced trip through the bowels of Beck’s brain, with glitched-out electronics and up-from-the-mud guitars jostling for space with relatively straightforward folk tracks.
 Johnny Cash covered the glum, slide-guitar-accented “Rowboat” as part of his American Recording series, and it’s easy to hear why; even though Beck’s slightly strangled vocal performance has half a wisecrack lurking within, its simple melodies and unabashed heartbreak reveal just how well Beck can operate within the crying country form.

-What's an oddball troubadour to do after rocketing to fame on the strength of a left-field hit?
-Beck's answer was "Head to Olympia, Washington," which at the time was a hot spot for playfully defiant independent music.
+What’s an oddball troubadour to do after rocketing to fame on the strength of a left-field hit?
+Beck’s answer was “Head to Olympia, Washington,” which at the time was a hot spot for playfully defiant independent music.
 Beck teamed up with Calvin Johnson, the buzz-saw-voiced founder of the storied label K, for this aggressively minimalist, genially sloppy collection.
-Loose-limbed tracks like "Outcome" and "Asshole" sound right at home on K, a bastion of lo-fi, although that label has been contractually barred from putting out the record; Beck re-released it (with some extra tracks) on his own label in 2009.
+Loose-limbed tracks like “Outcome” and “Asshole” sound right at home on K, a bastion of lo-fi, although that label has been contractually barred from putting out the record in recent years; Beck rereleased it (with some extra tracks) on his own label in 2009.

 Beck’s 1994 breakthrough cleans up much of the gunk that clouded the songcraft of his earlier releases.
 Sure, the end result isn’t entirely spit-shined, but hints of griminess were essential to Beck’s initial appeal; the way the slide guitar on “Loser” isn’t played so much as it is attacked, the bong-water burble that powers the head rush “Beercan,” and the quit-your-McJob middle-finger of “Soul Suckin’ Jerk” all contribute to a Portrait of the Artist As a Devoted Slacker.
 “Pay No Mind,” with its surreal expressions of impending-success angst, serves as the flip side of that attitude.

-Beck's latest album is being heralded as a return to the form he found on Sea Change, although the brooding restraint here feels less forced than its predecessor's.
-The hazy vocals and sad strings on "Wave" recall Spiritualized at their most blissfully bummed-out, while the guitar-solo coda of "Waking Light" provides a fitting end to the record, its sun-dappled solo fading into an ending that is literally a screeching halt.
+Beck’s Album of the Year-winning 2014 full-length was heralded as a return to the form he found on Sea Change, although its brooding restraint feels less forced than its predecessor’s.
+The hazy vocals and sad strings on “Wave” recall Spiritualized at their most blissfully bummed-out, while the guitar-solo coda of “Waking Light” provides a fitting end to the record, its sun-dappled solo fading into an ending that is literally a screeching halt.